-- 3.18 In our 2016 questionnaire survey, 90% of respondents said that the Rockingham Forest Character area was important to them. - 3.19 Rockingham Forest covers more than 200 square miles in north-east Northamptonshire, including land that has been wooded since at least 1600 AD.
-There were two royal parks at Brigstock, which in 1728, were the Great Park of 1,462 acres and Little Park 775 acres.
-A park is first recorded in 1228-31 when oaks and deer, gifts from the king, were taken from it.
+- 3.18 In our 2016 questionnaire survey, 90% of respondents said that the Rockingham Forest Character area was important to them. - 3.19 Rockingham Forest covers more than 200 square miles in north-east Northamptonshire, including land that has taken from it.
 In the 16th century, the Parks were granted away from the crown, being formally disparked in 1612. - 3.20 Pressure from agriculture and development resulted in much of the ancient forest being felled, leading to widespread habitat destruction and fragmentation.
 This had a disastrous impact upon a variety of species including butterflies, such as the rare (now locally extinct) Chequered Skipper butterfly, as well as birds and mammals.
-The landscape now combines ancient woodland, parkland and open grassland on a broad, low, undulating ridge underlain by Jurassic limestone which falls away from a prominent, steep northern scarp overlooking the Welland Valley.
+The landscape now combines ancient woodland, parkland and open grassland on a broad, low, undulating ridge underlain by Jurassic limestone which falls away from a prominent, steep northern scarp overlooking the Welland Valley. - perception of extensive woodland cover across the landscape.